 Pregnancy can be an exciting time for expanding families.
-With so many to-dos, it can be easy to overlook oral health.
-But did you know baby’s teeth begin to develop between the first and second trimester?
-This means maintaining routine dentist visits and good oral hygiene is more important than you may think for both you and your child’s mouth.
+But with so many to-dos, it can be easy to overlook oral health.
+That said, maintaining routine dentist visits and good oral hygiene is more important than you may think for both you and your child’s mouth.

 In addition to routine dentist visits, the American Dental Association (ADA) recommends the following tips for maintaining a healthy mouth during your pregnancy: